The Workshop

 "Real things age into themselves.
 The patina is the point."

 We make heritage goods.
-That word gets thrown around — for us it means we'd rather you bought one wallet from us than three from anyone else.
-We use full-grain leather, solid copper and bronze, hand-stitching, hand-hammering.
+That word gets thrown around.
+For us it means we'd rather you bought one wallet from us than three from anyone else.
+We use high quality natural leather, solid copper, hand stitching, hand hammering.
 The pieces will look better in ten years than they do today.
+They are meant to be repaired, not replaced.

 When we're not at the bench, we're probably at a Ren Faire, on the water, or digging through a Norse text together.
 We bring all of that into the work.